This page is for shows wanting to perform at AMC and needing to

 (g) help when possible with PR/marketing

 (h) name inclusion in our generic venue print/marketing/publicity

 (i) venue licensed for performance of music or theatre

 (j) general advice on things 'Fring-ie'; ie we deal with the Fringe Society on your behalf

-(k) your merchandising is commission free (you sell and we take no sales commission).
+(k) your merchandising is commission-free in AMC (you sell and we take no sales commission).

 (l) access to all the support facilities offered by the Fringe Office